12 Days in Spain

 Who doesn’t like Spanish food?!
 Think Mediterranean favorites such as paella, and unique tapas served on perfect people-watching patios.
 Spanish people love taking long breaks (“siesta hours”) in the afternoon when they’ll close up shops for a couple hours to grab a bite with friends.
 This is a perfect time to indulge in some afternoon tapas and a glass of sangria.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then we explore all of the different restaurant options available for lunch and dinner.
 This way we can eat when we want, where we want, and spend what we want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in Spain.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 We REALLY suggest just bringing your regular bank card from home and using the ATMs in Spain to get cash; in our experience it’s cheaper than any currency exchange service in Spain or even at home.
 Spain uses the Euro as their local currency and shops/restaurants do not accept US dollars so once you arrive into Barcelona airport you should stock up on some Euro cash.
 Credit cards are widely accepted in Spain so it’s good to bring one on your trip too.
 Travelers checks are a thing of the past so we don’t recommend them any more.